-However, the silica present in PureSpermTM is manufactured through an industrial process which ensures it meets our requirements and specifications.
+However, the silica present

+in PureSperm is manufactured through an industrial process which ensures it meets our requirements and specifications.
 This synthetic colloidal silica contains amorphous silicon dioxide (SiO4).
 The spherical silica particles have a smooth surface and are dispersed in a fluid which is referred to a silica sol.
 The fluid in this case is water, and therefore it is better known as an aquasol or a hydrosol.
 Furthermore, it is a stable dispersion.
 This means that the solid particles do not settle or agglomerate at any significant rate.
 The silanization occurs during a special chemical reaction that results in a surface coating of the silica particles.
 The silica particles have a negative surface charge to begin with and the silane reduces the charge slightly and induces a steric stabilization of the particles.
 This means that they are more protected against settling out of the dispersion.

-In comparison to the silanized silica, the size of the sperm cell is as follows: the sperm head 3-5 salts in order to have the right physiological composition and osmolality for human spermatozoa, pH and osmotic values are set to lie intermediately between those in the semen (liquified ejaculate, pH 7.8, ~340 mOsmol), from where the sperm cells originate, and those in the fertilisation medium (pH 7.35, 285 mOsmol), where the sperm are placed after separation and purification.
+In comparison to the silanized silica, the size of the sperm cell is as follows: the sperm head 3-5 $\mu m$ in length, tion and osmolality for human spermatozoa, pH and osmotic values are set to lie intermediately between those in the semen (liquified ejaculate, pH 7.8, ~340 mOsmol), from where the sperm cells originate, and those in the fertilisation medium (pH 7.35, 285 mOsmol), where the sperm are placed after separation and purification.

-$\mu m$ in length, 2-3 $\mu m$ in width, and the tail is 45-50 $\mu m$ long (PGBLA) see picture below.
+2-3 $\mu$ m in width, and the tail is 45-50 $\mu$ m long (PGBLA) see picture below.
 This is a ratio of approximately 1000:1.

-The colloidal solution is then adjusted with different
+The colloidal solution is then adjusted with different salts in order to have the right physiological composi-